damsheer/damsheer.GitHub.io/index.md

 ---

 ## Non-academic life
 I have a goal-driven personality.
 If I have a goal, I will do my best to achieve it.
 My undergraduate life lacks guidance, but I want to be an outstanding programmer.
 I put a lot of effort into coding projects and competitive programming to improve my coding skills.
-After graduation, I worked as a research assistant for the gap year and passed the National Graduate School Admissions Examination with excellent score.
+After graduation, I worked as a research assistant for the gap year and passed the National Graduate School Admissions Examination with an excellent score.
 After that, I participated in many scientific research projects and had the opportunity to do some independent research.
-Most importantly, I have always been eager to learn and challenge myself, so I believe I can become a PhD candidate.
+Most importantly, I have always been eager to learn and challenge myself, so I believe I can become a Ph.D. candidate.

 ### Personal projects
 * **AutoSeed for Private tracker sites**
 <br/>
-The project is written using Python, it automatically download and fills the form to the new site with POST.
+The project is written using Python, it automatically downloads and fills the form to the new site with POST.
 It is deployed on one of my VPS, although there are still some bugs.

 * **Bilibili/Youtube daily backup**
 <br/>